 TUNA ($2.00), UNI ($3.75) AND ATLANTIC SALMON NIGIRI ($2.00).

 The tuna tastes average and again, is the upper body portion.
 Next, the restaurant uses whole slices of uni rather than broken, properly done!
-And last, the salmon tastes average but not fatty.
+Last up, the salmon tastes average but not fatty.
 The salmon is the upper sashimi portion and the restaurant should have used a cut more close to the belly for a fattier taste, which also tastes better with rice.
-For the rice, the rice tastes a bit plain and could have used more sushi vinegar.
+As for the rice, the flavour is a bit plain and could have used more sushi vinegar.

 NABEYAKI UDON, PRAWN TEMPURA, CHICKEN, EGG, VEGGIES IN HOT POT ($12.50).

-The nabeyaki udon is served hot, has a light sweet seaweed broth taste and the udon noodles taste well done, not overcooked.
-The udon comes with a prawn, yam, lotus root, green bean, cauliflower, enoki mushroom and a few pieces of chicken thigh meat which tastes a bit chewy.
-For the price, two pieces of prawn tempura rather than one would have been nice like most restaurants.
+The nabeyaki udon is served hot, has a light sweet seaweed broth flavour, and the udon noodles taste well done (not overcooked).
+Furthermore, uhe udon includes a prawn, yam, lotus root, green bean, cauliflower, enoki mushroom and a few pieces of chicken thigh, which tastes a bit chewy.
+If anything, as for the price, two pieces of prawn tempura rather than one would have been nice (like at most restaurants).